Sepoy: Sepoys in French service

-Following the formation of the French East India Company (Compagnie des Indes) in 1719, companies of Indian sepoys (cipayes) were raised to augment the French regulars and Swiss mercenary troops available.
+Following the formation of the Company of the Indies (Compagnie des Indes) in 1719, companies of Indian sepoys (cipayes) were raised to augment the French regulars and Swiss mercenaries in India.
 By 1720 the sepoys in French service numbered about 10,000.
 Although much reduced in numbers after their decisive defeat in India at the Battle of Wandewash in 1760, France continued to maintain a Military Corps of Indian Sepoys (corps militaire des cipayes de l'Inde) in Pondicherry until it was disbanded and replaced by a locally recruited gendarmerie in 1898.

 The 19th century diplomat Sir Justin Sheil commented about the British East India Company copying the French Indian army in raising an army of Indians:

 It is to the military genius of the French that we are indebted for the formation of the Indian army.
 Our warlike neighbours were the first to introduce into India the system of drilling native troops and converting them into a regularly disciplined force.
 Their example was copied by us, and the result is what we now behold.